trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image19.png" %}

 {% include callout.html content="**Step 5.** Click Save to OnlyKey, then select primary or subkey.
-The primary key is typically used to sign other keys so you will generally want to load the subkey(s)." type="primary" %}
+The primary key is typically used to sign other keys so you will generally want to load the subkey(s)." type="default" %}

 {% include image.html file="image87.png" max-width="349" %}

-{% include callout.html content="**Step 6** Click Save, and you should see the message Successfully set RSA Key." type="primary" %}
+{% include callout.html content="**Step 6** Click Save, and you should see the message Successfully set RSA Key." type="default" %}

 ### Loading ECC Keys  {#loading-ecc-keys}